Global Health Research Programmes - Core Guidance

 a) Financial assurance, ODA compliance, monitoring and auditing of expenditure in the ODA-eligible countries

-- Applicants should describe arrangements for due diligence, the allocation and transfer of funds to country partners from the host institution and the financial processes, controls and audit measures in place to monitor and ensure appropriate use of funds, including any specific subcontracting arrangements for compliance auditing.
+- Applicants should describe arrangements for due diligence, the allocation and transfer of funds to country partners from the contracted institution and the financial processes, controls and audit measures in place to monitor and ensure appropriate use of funds, including any specific subcontracting arrangements for compliance auditing.

 b) Fraud, bribery and corruption